News & trends

 Budget tracking in construction spans the full project lifecycle – from tender breakdown through commitments and actuals to final account.
 The best commercial teams replace month-end guesswork with live visibility that updates as orders and invoices flow through.

-A project QS on a mid-size contractor opens their budget spreadsheet on Monday morning.
-Three subcontractor orders went out last week, two variation instructions came in from the client, and an invoice batch hit accounts payable on Friday.
-None of it is reflected in the budget yet.
+A project QS opens their budget spreadsheet on Monday.
+Three orders went out last week.
+Two variations came in.
+An invoice batch hit on Friday.
+None of it is in the budget yet.
 The numbers on screen are already wrong – and everyone making decisions from them doesn’t know it.

-That gap between reality and reporting is what construction budget monitoring exists to close.
-This guide walks through how UK commercial teams actually track budgets across the full project lifecycle – from tender breakdown to final account.
-The best teams connect budgets, orders, and invoices in one workflow so the forecast updates automatically – not at month-end.
+That gap is what budget monitoring exists to close.
+This guide walks through the full project lifecycle – from tender breakdown to final account.

 Setting Up the Project Budget

-Every project budget starts with the tender or estimate.
-The winning bid gets broken down into a cost code structure – typically by trade package (groundworks, structural frame, M&E, finishes) plus prelims, overheads, and design fees.
-This becomes the baseline everything else measures against.
+Every budget starts with the tender.
+The winning bid gets broken into cost codes – typically by trade package plus prelims, overheads, and design fees.
+This baseline is what everything else measures against.

-The commercial manager or senior QS typically owns the budget structure.
-They decide the level of detail – too broad and you can’t see where money leaks, too granular and the admin burden kills the benefit.
+The commercial manager or senior QS owns the structure.
+Too broad and you can’t see where money leaks – too granular and admin kills the benefit.

 Contingency and Risk Allowances

-Every budget should carry contingency – typically 2-5% depending on project complexity and design stage.
-The key is making risk allowances explicit rather than buried in package rates.
-When contingency sits visibly in the budget, the team can track how it’s consumed as risks materialise or are closed out.
+Every budget should carry contingency – typically 2-5% depending on complexity.
+The key: make risk allowances explicit rather than buried in package rates.
+Visible contingency lets the team track how it’s consumed as risks materialise or close out.

 "Planyard takes your project budget and puts it very clearly on screen, allowing you to account for all your costs, invoices, and receipts as you process them before they even reach the accounting department.
 This gives you a live, real-time picture of exactly where your project budget stands at any given point."